Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Acknowledgments

-This work is supported in part by the US National Science Foundation (NSF) under grants III-2128019 and SLES-2331904.
 EB acknowledges support from the NSF Graduate Research Fellowship (NSF-GRFP) under award 1842490.
-This work was also supported in part by the Coastal Virginia Center for Cyber Innovation (COVA CCI) and the Commonwealth Cyber Initiative (CCI), an investment in the advancement of cyber research and development, innovation, and workforce development.
-For more information about CCI, visit \url{www.covacci.org} and \url{www.cyberinitiative.org}.
+This work is also supported in part by the US National Science Foundation under the awards III-2128019, SLES-2331904, and CAREER-2442098, the Commonwealth Cyber Initiative's Central Virginia Node under the award VV-1Q26-001, a Cisco Faculty Research Award, and an Nvidia academic grant program award.